 How many Batman characters exist?

-There are no fewer than fifteen main versions of the Batman symbol and a large number of additional ones.
+There are no fewer than fifteen main versions of the Batman symbol and many additional ones.

 Why is the Batman symbol yellow?

 The yellow color emphasizes the black silhouette of the bat on Batman’s gray costume.
 The brightly colored oval first appeared in 1964.
-In the comics, the hero says the yellow color attracts the attention of opponents, and they immediately shoot at his sign, under which there is a bulletproof vest.
+In the comics, the hero says the yellow color attracts opponents’ attention, and they immediately shoot at his sign, under which there is a bulletproof vest.